Insatiable (TV series)

-Insatiable is an American dark comedy-drama television series created by Lauren Gussis, starring Dallas Roberts and Debby Ryan.
+Insatiable is an American black comedy drama television series created by Lauren Gussis, starring Dallas Roberts and Debby Ryan.
 It is based on Jeff Chu's article "The Pageant King of Alabama", published in July 2014 in The New York Times Magazine.
 The first season premiered on Netflix on August 10, 2018.
 In September 2018, the series was renewed for a second season, which premiered on October 11, 2019.
 On February 17, 2020, Netflix cancelled the series after two seasons.

-The series received mixed reviews with most of the negative reviews coming from critics, who called the show "offensive" and "insulting", while the positive reviews from audiences, who praised the performances (especially Ryan, Roberts, and Alyssa Milano) and dark humor.
+The series received negative reviews from critics who called the show "offensive" and "insulting", with some praise being directed towards the performances and dark humor.

 Plot

-17-year-old Patty Bladell was bullied at school for being overweight, but after a violent encounter with a homeless man and a summer of liquid diet, she becomes thin and determined to exact revenge on her bullies at the start of her senior year.
-Bob Armstrong, a disgraced civil lawyer and beauty pageant coach, discovers Patty's potential and sets out to convert her into a beauty queen.
+Set in the fictional town of Masonville, Georgia, 17 year-old Patty Bladell is violently assaulted by a homeless man and consequently has her jaw wired shut, losing 70 pounds of weight for doing a liquid diet as a result.
+Before her senior year, she is taken under the wing of Bob Armstrong, a disgraced lawyer and beauty pageant coach.
+The two quickly become a recipe for disaster as Bob slowly realizes how deep Patty's rage runs and how far she will go to exact revenge on those she believes have wronged her.